devalc/Sorption/README.md

 ```{r}
 library(Sorption")
 ```
-This will also load a test data vectors which can be accessed using:
+This will also load test data vectors which can be accessed using:

 ```{r}
 test_Ceq , test_Qeq